 Confirm that you have installed the gcloud CLI.
 If you do not have the gcloud CLI, see the Google Cloud Platform documentation:

-To configure your Google Cloud Platform project, run the following command:
+To configure your Google Cloud Platform project, run:

 gcloud config set project MY-PROJECT